tensorflow/tfjs-website/source/faq/index.md

 ## Does TensorFlow.js support Node.js?

-Not yet!
-However we are actively working on creating node.js bindings to the TensorFlow C API.
-This will allow the same JavaScript code to work on both the browser and node.js, while binding to the underlying TensorFlow implementation.
-We can’t provide a firm timeline for when this will be released but it is one of our top priorities.
+Yes!
+We recently released node.js bindings for TensorFlow.
+This allows the same JavaScript code to work on both the browser and node.js, while binding to the underlying TensorFlow C implementation in node.
+You can follow it's development [on GitHub](https://github.com/tensorflow/tfjs-node) or try out our [NPM package](https://www.npmjs.com/package/@tensorflow/tfjs-node)

 ## Can I import a TensorFlow or Keras model into the browser?